 An example of a product development team is gathering experts from the United States, Canada, and Japan to come together for a year to develop a new engine.

 Service teams are made up of international members, which cover different time zones.
 Common in customer service, this would mean a representative finishing their shift in Asia, as someone in the US begins.

 Action teams are formed to handle a specific situation and are dismantled after the situation passes.
-The lifespan of action teams are usually short and are meant to handle immediate problems.
+The lifespan of action teams is usually short and is meant to handle immediate problems.